 The section 1603 Treasury program helped fourth-quarter installations surge to a record 359 MW and was critical in allowing the solar industry to employ more than 93,000 Americans in 2010.
 Originally set to expire at the end of 2010, the 1603 Treasury program was ultimately extended through 2011.

-In addition, market diversification was a distinguishing characteristic of U.S. development in 2010.
+In addition, market diversification was a distinguishing characteristic of U.S. solar energy development in 2010.
 Sixteen states each installed more than 10 MW of PV in 2010, up from only four in 2007.
 The top 10 states for PV installation in 2010 were: California, New Jersey, Nevada, Arizona, Colorado, Pennsylvania, New Mexico, Florida, North Carolina and Texas.

 Cost declines were also an important factor in the 2010 solar expansion, as technology costs fell and the industry matured further, capitalizing on greater economies of scale and improved installation practices.
 In the residential and commercial-property segments, installed annual PV system cost declines of 8 percent and 11 percent respectively spurred record build-out.